Bangka - North Sulawesi

 Tanjung Toto - [4]

 On the surface there are two small rocky pinnacles rising up from the sea.
-The bottom is full with Coral

-covered rock slabs and patches of hard Coral on a white sandy bottom.
-The depth is around 20 to 35 metres and currents vary.
+The depth is around 20 to 35 metres and currents may vary.

-We are not sure, but this might be the spot were we saw this huge yellow Nudibranch, called Banana Nudi by the diveguide.
+We are not sure, but this might be the spot were we saw this huge Yellow nudibranch, called Banana Nudi by the diveguide.

 Batu Gosoh - [5]